MQL4 - automated forex trading /

 int Gipo(int a, int b) // User-defined function

-On executing the user-defined function, the program will do the following:
+On executing the user-defined function, the program takes the following steps.

 7.1.
-The value of 3 (the first value in the list of passed parameters) will be assigned to variable a (the first variable in the list of formal parameters).
+The value of three (the first value in the list of passed parameters) is assigned to variable a (the first variable in the list of formal parameters).

 7.2.
-The value of 4 (the second value in the list of passed parameters) will be assigned to variable b (the second variable in the list of formal parameters).
+The value of four (the second value in the list of passed parameters) is assigned to variable b (the second variable in the list of formal parameters).

-Then the control will be passed to the function body for it to execute its algorithm.
+Then the control is passed to the function body for it to execute its algorithm.

-The first operator in the function body is:
+The first operator in the function body is the following line.

 int c2 = a*a + b*b; // Sum of the squares of catheti

 7.3.
-On executing this operator, the program calculates the value in the right part of the assignment operator, and after that it will assign the obtained value (in our case, 3*3 + 4*4 = 25) to variable c2.
+On executing this operator, the program calculates the value in the right part of the assignment operator, and then it assigns the obtained value (in our case, 3*3 + 4*4 = 25) to variable c2.

 int c = MathSqrt(c2); // Hypotenuse

 7.4.
 Here we find the square root of the value of variable c2.
 The order of operations is the same as in the previous example.
-The description of standard function is not used either.
-The execution of the assignment operator will result in assigning the value of 5 to variable c.
+The description of the standard function is not used either.
+The execution of the assignment operator results in assigning the value of five to variable c.

 7.5.
-In the next line, we have operator:
+In the next line, we have the following operator.

 return(c); // Function exit operator

 On executing this operator, the program will return (to the call site of the user-defined function) the value enclosed in the parentheses of this operator.
-In our case, it is the value of variable c, i.e. 5.
+In our case, it is the value of variable c, five.

-8. Recall that the user-defined function was called from the operator
+8. Recall that the user-defined function is called from the following operator.

 int C = Gipo(A,B); // Hypotenuse calculation